-Carefully recorded information about the origins of the fruit varieties conserved in the British National Fruit Collection should help the French clean their own records from the few mistakes they contain.
+Carefully recorded information about the origins of the fruit varieties conserved in the British National Fruit Collection should help their French counterpart adjust their own records.

 The first aim of my 26 June 2018 visit to Brogdale in Kent was to research the public archives of the British National Fruit Collection (NFC)1.
 I knew from my previous visit in 2017 what sort of information I could find here.